hbctraining/DGE_workshop_salmon/lessons/R_refresher.md

 ## Extracting data

-4. Using the `meta` data frame created in the previous question, write out the R code you would use to perform the following operations (questions **DO NOT** build upon each other):
+4. Using the `meta` data frame created in the previous question, perform the following exercises (questions **DO NOT** build upon each other):

      - return only the `genotype` and `sex` columns using `[]`:
      - return the `genotype` values for samples 1, 7, and 8 using `[]`: